lnemsick-simp/pupmod-simp-libkv/Design.md

 For cases in which it may be appropriate for Puppet code to handle error cases itself, instead of failing a catalog compilation, the libkv Puppet function API does allow each function to be executed in a `softfail` mode.
-The `softfail` mode can also be set globally for a specific backend.
+The `softfail` mode can also be set globally.
 When `softfail` mode is enabled, each function will return a result object even when the operation failed.

 Each function body will affect the operation requested by doing the following: